ark1979/ark1979-DbaAssign4/README.md

 # Exercise 3 - backup and recovery
-I did a logical dump using mysqldump.
+Done logical dump using mysqldump.